 Ensure that you get a good guarantee on all your solar components.
 A good guarantee for solar inverters and chargers is 5 years.
-Under 5 years you are moving into cheaply made products that will not deliver over the long term.
 Lead Acid batteries usually have a 2-year warranty and Lithium-Ion Batteries a 7 to 10-year warranty.
 Most grade A solar panels have a 25 to 30-year warranty.
-If an installer offers noticeably short warranties, there is a reason and the product may be inferior.
+If an installer offers noticeably short warranties (1 to 2 years), there is a reason and the products used may be inferior.

-Battery Cycles.
+Battery Cycles